cml-classroom/geog4-6300-lab-1-nicktabo/README.md

 Question 7: Can't assess without the graphics<p>
 Bonus:

-General comments: Currently incomplete until you update with graphics.
+General comments: See my thoughts on your trouble with Q3 and Q5 above.
+This is now marked as complete.